Anqi333/implementation-of-horcrux/simulation_in_testnet/README.md

-This is the simulation of Capybara, Revive, and Shaduf in the Lightning Network.
+This is the simulation of Horcurx, Revive, and Shaduf in the Lightning Network.
 We respectively test the payment success ratio, depleted channels, and volume under the one-time running and long-term running.

 ## **Requirements:**